davidholbrook/Neu-Portfolio/src/pages/projects/messageCab/messagecab.md

 ## Collaboration

 Listening to the client, I started giving advice based on my many years of experience.
 This advice included things like the best shopping solution for the website.
-For this I suggested FoxyCart but we ended with WooComerance since it came with the theme.
+For this I suggested FoxyCart but we ended with WooCommerce since it came with the theme.
 The next topic was the best way to host the website.
 I recommended SiteGround, but the client had another solution in mind.
 Finally, we spoke of the experience of shopping, I gave my past experiences and we created a flow from there.

 ![Concept for Message Cab](./titlescreen.png "Concept for Message Cab")